-The idea was to understand what it looks like to operate in this industry: if the traditional office 9-5 still reigns supreme, how many colleagues they work alongside, and if they share their expertise by creating original content.
+The idea was to understand what it looks like to operate in this industry.
+If the traditional office 9-5 still reigns supreme, how many colleagues they work alongside?
+Do they share their expertise by creating original content?

 The majority of respondents were employed in a non-freelance capacity, i.e. a permanent role.
-Of these, twice as many worked for an agency – rather than client-siderepresenting the greater proliferation of agency-side web design positions.
+Of these, twice as many worked for an agency – rather than client-side.
+This represents the greater proliferation of agency-side web design positions.

-Taking the pandemic into account, however, the ratio could also speak to how the growing appetite for digital services is benefitting agencies, while other sectors (comprised of client-side organisations) have faced financial challenges and thus implemented staff cutbacks.
+Taking the pandemic into account, however, the ratio could also speak to how the growing appetite for digital services is benefitting agencies.
+This is while other sectors (comprised of client-side organisations) have faced financial challenges and thus implemented staff cutbacks.

-Another key finding here is that 44% of respondents are freelancing , suggesting that a significant number of professionals are opting out of traditional salaried positions and taking matters into their own hands.
+Another key stat here is that 44% of respondents are freelancing.
+This suggests that a significant number of professionals are opting out of traditional salaried positions and taking matters into their own hands.

 Lone wolves, mavericks, Han Solos…whatever you call it, most web designers work alone , either freelance or as part of a wider organisation.
 And of those who do operate alongside others, only 8% do so in businesses with more than 20 employees.

-With so many functioning as solo operators or in very small teams, it’s clear that this continues to be a popular career, spawning large numbers of start ups and enterprises dedicated to creative and/or digital work.
+With so many functioning as solo operators or in very small teams, it’s clear that this continues to be a popular career.
+Web design spawns large numbers of start ups and enterprises dedicated to creative and/or digital work.

-This is even more apparent when we note that these hours do not include other outputs such as admin tasks, demonstrating how sought-after is the field’s skillset.
+This is even more apparent when we note that these hours do not include other outputs such as admin tasks.
+This demonstrates how sought-after is the field’s skillset.